-Each type of fish has their differences.
-The 2 most popular fish in a backyard pond are Koi and Goldfish.
+Each type of fish has its differences.
+The 2 most popular fish in a backyard pond is Koi and Goldfish.
 When it comes to feeding it is important to keep these differences in mind.

 Overfeeding fish is a common mistake.
-The feeding process can be very fun when you are interacting with your fish.
 It’s also common to want to feed your fish until they are fulfilled with food.
 However, it is not good to feed your fish more than they need.
-Overfeeding can cause your fish to become sick, and can create excessive amounts of fish waste which can decline your ponds water quality.
-If they are eating too much they begin to take multiple days to digest their food which is very unhealth for your fish.
+Overfeeding can cause your fish to become sick and can create excessive amounts of fish waste which can decline your ponds water quality.